fjjt3/demo-indi/readme.md

-# Providers Microservice Demo
+# Prices Services Demo

-This is a simple implementation for a Restful Microservice based on Spring Boot to manage clients and providers relationship.
+This is a simple implementation for a Restful Microservice based on Spring Boot to manage prices and dates.

 ## Features
-- Simple Restful endpoint to retrieve client´s providers given a Client´s id
+- Simple Restful endpoint to show prices based on input data
 - H2 in-memory database with pre-loading data
 - Spring Boot, Sprint Data.